2012–13 OFC Champions League: Group B

+Knockout stage

 Semi-finals

 In the semi-finals, the winner of Group A play the runner-up of Group B, and the winner of Group B play the runner-up of Group A. In each tie, teams play each other on a home-and-away two-legged basis, with the group winners hosting the second leg.
 If the aggregate score is tied after the second leg, the away goals rule is applied.
 If away goals are also tied, extra time is played, and the away goals rule is applied again after extra time, i.e., if there are goals scored during extra time and the aggregate score is still tied, the away team qualifies.
 If no goals are scored during extra time, the winner is determined by penalty shoot-out.

 The first legs were played on 4 and 5 May 2013, and the second legs were played on 11 and 12 May 2013.